Harsharma2026/Jarvis/README.md

-# JARVIS - Voice-Activated AI Assistant (100% FREE!)
+# JARVIS - Voice-Activated AI Assistant

 A personal AI assistant with voice interaction and code editor integration.
 JARVIS can write code, create projects, and manage files - all through voice commands!